Vaxuuu/Indigo-Theme/README.md

 # Indigo
 A dark purple theme that you can customize!
+Not compatible with compact mode and light mode.

 # How to edit